A History of Seating in the Western World

 Chairs and stools had used cushions and limited upholstery previously but only in a small way to augment the woodworker.

-“Upholder” is Archaic Word for “Upholsterer”
+“Upholder” (undertaker) is archaic word for “Upholsterer”

 “Upholder” is an archaic word for “upholsterer”.
+Upholsterers were also Undertakers.

 In past times upholders carried out not just the manufacture and sale of upholstered goods but were cabinet makers, undertakers, soft furnishers, auctioneers, and valuers.